-1. Crossens Nursery School is an inclusive school, we welcome all children and families irrespective of any additional needs they may have.
+1. Crossens Nursery School is a purpose built inclusive school, we welcome all children and families irrespective of any additional needs they may have.
 We will work with other agencies and professionals to ensure we have the necessary skills and resources to meet each child’s learning and development needs.

 2. Our Special Educational Needs and Disability (SEND) Policy sets out how we identify, assess and plan to meet the needs of children identified as not making sufficient progress or as having additional needs.
-In some cases children will already have had any additional needs identified before they start attending Nursery, perhaps at or before birth or at one of the Health Visitor checks.
-As we may be the first educational setting accessed by the child and family, it is also likely that additional needs may be identified by Nursery staff.
-The person with responsibility for the co-ordination of provision to support children with Special Educational Needs and Disability, also referred to as our , is Our Inclusion co-ordinator is .
-Parents wishing to find out more about SEND provision at Crossens Nursery School are actively invited to speak to Mrs Payne (Head teacher) or Mrs Whiteside, either of whom can be contacted on 01704 228624.
+In some cases children will already have had any additional needs identified before they start attending Nursery School, perhaps at or before birth or at one of the Health Visitor checks.
+As we may be the first educational setting accessed by the child and family, it is also likely that additional needs may be identified by Nursery School staff.
+The person with responsibility for the co-ordination of provision to support children with Special Educational Needs and Disability, also referred to as our SEND Co-ordinator, is Mrs Beth Brice.
+Parents wishing to find out more about SEND provision at Crossens Nursery School are actively invited to speak to Mrs Brice our Headteacher who can be contacted on 01704 228624.

-3. When we identify that a child may have barriers to learning or additional needs parents / carers will be invited to a consultation meeting with their child’s Key Worker and the Nursery SEND Co-ordinator to agree a plan of action that will be focused on supporting the child to make progress in the areas of concern.
+4. When it is identified that a child may have barriers to learning or additional needs parents / carers will be invited to a consultation meeting with their child’s Key Worker and the Nursery SEND Co-ordinator to agree a plan of action that will be focused on supporting the child to make progress in the areas of concern.

-4. We will also make arrangements to consult with children in order to ensure that their views are taken into account.
-Given the age of the children in Nursery, this consultation may take the form of observations focused on the identification of the kinds of activities that interest the child.
+5. We will also make arrangements to consult with children in order to ensure that their views are taken into account.
+Given the age of the children in Nursery School, this consultation may take the form of observations focused on the identification of the kinds of activities that interest the child.
 Where appropriate it will involve discussion with the child about what their strengths, areas for development and interests.

 a. parent/carers concerns